Family Nurse Practitioner

 Santa Rosa Community Health’s Nurse Practitioner Residency Program is accredited as a Practice Transition Program by the American Nurses Credentialing Center’s Commission on Accreditation.
 ANCC’s internationally renowned credentialing programs recognizes health care organizations that promote nursing excellence and quality resident outcomes while providing safe, positive work environments.

 Candidates must be eligible and receive NP certification by the California Board of Registered Nursing within 2 months of enrollment.
 FNP graduates with experience and skills in cultural competency are particularly welcome.
-Intermediate Spanish fluency is suggested but not required.
+Basic Spanish comprehension is required.

 “I fear I couldn’t have transitioned to primary care without this residency experience.”